Extremal graphs for wheels: Introduction

+Although the Erd\H{o}s-Stone-Simonovits theorem gives us the asymptotic values of Tur\'{a}n numbers of non-bipartite graphs, in general, it is a challenge to determine the exact values of Tur\'{a}n numbers of non-bipartite graphs.

+Let $H$ be a given graph with $\chi(H)=p+1$.
+If there is an edge $e$ such that $\chi(H-e)=p$, then we say that $H$ is {\it edge-critical.} Simonovits \cite{Simonovits1968} proved the following result.

 \begin{theorem}(Simonovits \cite{Simonovits1968}).
-Let $F$ be a given graph, such that $\chi(F)=p+1$ but there is an edge $e$ in it such that $\chi(F-e)=p$.
-Then there exists an $n_0$ such that if $n>n_0$ then $T(n,p)$ is the only extremal graph for $F$. \end{theorem}
+Let $H$ be an edge-critical graph with $\chi(H)=p+1$.
+Then $T(n,p)$ is the unique extremal graph for $H$, provided $n$ is sufficiently large. \end{theorem}

-Denote by $W_k$ a wheel graph formed by connecting a single vertex to all vertices of $C_{k-1}$.
-For even $k$, we have $\chi(W_{k})=4$ and there is an edge $e$ such that $\chi(W_k-e)=3$.
-Thus by Theorem~\ref{Chromatic Critical Edge}, the extremal graph for $W_k$ is $T(n,3)$.
-It is a challenge of determining the exact Tur\'{a}n function for more non-bipartite graphs, although the Tur\'{a}n function of non-bipartite graphs is asymptotically determined by Erd\H{o}s-Stone-Simonovits theorem.
-There are only few graphs whose Tur\'{a}n numbers were determined exactly \cite{chen2003,erdHos1995,Liu2013,Simonovits1974.1,Yuan2019+}.
-All of the above results are subcases of a deep almost forgotten result of Simonovits \cite{Simonovits1974}.
+Denote by $C_k$ the cycle of length $k$.
+A {\it wheel} $W_m$ is a graph formed by connecting a single vertex to all vertices of $C_{m-1}$.
+If $m$ is odd, then we say that $W_m$ is an odd wheel.
+We can define even wheels similarly.
+For even $m$, we have $\chi(W_{m})=4$ and $\chi(W_m-e)=3$ for each $e$ in the cycle.
+By Theorem~\ref{Chromatic Critical Edge}, the unique extremal graph for $W_m$ is $T(n,3)$.
+There are only specific families of graphs whose extremal graphs are known, see \cite{chen2003,erdHos1995,Liu2013,Simonovits1974.1,Yuan2019+}.

+In this paper, we will determine the exact values of Tur\'{a}n numbers of odd wheels.
+A theorem (Theorem 1 in \cite{Simonovits1974}) of Simonovits states that if the decomposition family (see Section~\ref{decomposition family}) of the forbidden graph $H$ contains a linear forest\footnote{a linear forest is a forest in which each component is a path}, then the extremal graphs for $H$ have simple and symmetric structures (as the theorem is quite complicated, we refer the interested readers to \cite{Simonovits1974} for more information).
+The decomposition families of all the forbidden graphs mentioned in \cite{chen2003,erdHos1995,Liu2013,Simonovits1974.1,Yuan2019+} contains a linear forest.
+As the decomposition family of $W_{2k+1}$ does not contain a linear forest, it is interesting to determine the exact values of Tur\'{a}n numbers of $W_{2k+1}$.

-In this paper, we will consider the Tur\'{a}n numbers of wheels on odd numbers of vertices.
-Wheels on odd numbers of vertices are not contained in Simonovits' generalized theorem \cite{Simonovits1974}, since the decomposition family (see Section~\ref{decomposition family}) of $W_{2k+1}$ does not contain any $F\subset P_{t}$ for some large $t$.
-In \cite{Dzido2018}, Dzido and Jastrz\c{e}bski determined ex$(n,W_5)$ and ex$(n,W_7)$ for all value of $n$.
-They also give a lower bound for general case.
-We will show that the lower bound in \cite{Dzido2018} is the exact value of ex$(n,W_{2k+1})$ for infinite value of $n$.
+There is a partial result for the Tur\'{a}n numbers of odd wheels.
+Dzido and Jastrz\c{e}bski \cite{Dzido2018} determined ex$(n,W_5)$ and ex$(n,W_7)$ for all value of $n$.
+They also established a lower bound on ex$(n,W_{2k+1})$ for $k\geq 4$.
+We will show that this lower bound is the exact value of ex$(n,W_{2k+1})$ for infinitely many $n$.
 Let $n$, $n_0$ and $n_1$ be integers.
-We define $f(n,k)$ as follow:
+We define $f(n,k)$ as following: